Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 * 42 tables
 * 25% of settings have no effect
 * ~20 systems mucking around directly in the database
-* ~2,000,000 lines of Java just in our product
+* ~2,000,000 lines of Java
 * Few tests

 ]

+Here are a few statistics from the beginning of the project.
+I found it intimidating, but frankly it's probably a pretty typical system.

-Updating our configuration system is far from the only project we're working.
-Our biggest initiative is breaking up our monolith into microservices, a very common practice over the past half dozen years.
-Our software was complex, but you've probably seen software just as bad.
+We have about 75 programmers on staff, most of whom are breaking up one of the two large products we offer into microservices.
+Our software is complex, but you've probably seen software just as complex.

-My team is working on a better system for configuration and configuration management, but we would have followed many of the same steps no matter what the problem was.
+My team is working on a better system for configuration and configuration management, but the process we've been working through would be pretty much the same regardless of the project.

 Our configuration data is poorly organized, hard to find and hard to reason about.
-It's like a kitchen junk drawer, you know the drawer where things that don't have a home go to live?
+It's like a kitchen junk drawer, the drawer that holds everything that doesn't have a real home.
+Most kitchens have one.
 That's how common our problem are.
-Most kitchens have a drawer full of these problems.

-Our legacy code is written Java, but that doesn't matter.
+Our legacy code happens to be written Java, but that doesn't matter.
 What matters is there is a lot of it, and it doesn't have many automated tests.
 We can't fix it all at once, so we have to work with it.
 We have to support the legacy system.

 [ slide: